formkit/docs-content/essentials/icons.md

 ### Using the `<FormKitIcon />` component

-FormKit ships with a component called `<FormKitIcon />` that allows you out output any icon from the `iconRegistry` anywhere within your project.
+FormKit ships with a component called `<FormKitIcon />` that allows you to output any icon from the `iconRegistry` anywhere within your project.
 Need an icon you're using in FormKit on some other part of your UI?
 No problem:

 ::Example